kura-labs-org/c4_deployment-8/README.md

 **Jenkins**

-Jenkins automates the Build, Test, and Deploy the Banking Application.
+Jenkins automates the Build, Test, and Deploy the E-Commerce Application.
 To use Jenkins in a new EC2, all the proper installs to use Jenkins and to read the programming language that the application is written in need to be installed.
 In this case, they are Jenkins, Java, and Jenkins' additional plugin "Pipeline Keep Running Step", which is manually installed through the GUI interface.

 **Setup Jenkins and Jenkins nodes**